Who Wants to Be a Hypnotist?

 These Hypnotists who are generalists will see a wide variety of clients and are very successful with an extensive array of issues such as:

 - Smoking Cessation

 - Stress Management

 - Anxiety and Fears

-Because of the continuing pressure on the professions of psychology and medicine to be effective in the shortest amount of time, the prospect of these professionals utilizing hypnosis and hypnotherapy is on the rise, either through seeking this kind of training for themselves or by finding qualified hypnotherapists with whom they can make referrals.
+Because of the continuing pressure on the professions of psychology and medicine to be effective in the shortest amount of time, the prospect of these professionals utilizing hypnosis is on the rise, either through seeking this kind of training for themselves or by finding qualified hypnotists with whom they can make referrals.

-So, who wants to become a hypnotherapist?
+So, who wants to become a hypnotist?
 People who want to have a successful career helping others succeed!

-Now is a great time to consider training in the field of hypnosis and hypnotherapy.
+Now is a great time to consider training in the field of hypnosis.
 Science continues to validate the reality and effectiveness of hypnosis.
 With this kind of evidence coming from the research centers, such as university and hospitals, more and more people will seek out quality training.
 However, it is those who become trained now who will be the teachers and supervisors of tomorrow.
-There is a great future ahead for those who train in hypnosis and hypnotherapy today.
+There is a great future ahead for those who train in hypnosis today.